Georges Bidault: Fourth Republic

 On 4 January 1946, Bidault married Suzanne Borel, the first French woman to be employed as a diplomat.
 The same year he served as foreign minister in Félix Gouin's provisional government.
 On 19 June 1946, the National Constituent Assembly elected him as president of the provisional government.
 His government, formed on 15 June, was composed of socialists, communists and Bidault's own MRP.
 In social policy, Bidault's government was notable for passing important pension and workman's compensation laws.
 An act of 22 August 1946 extended coverage of family allowances to practically the entire population, while a law of October 1946 provided that insurance of occupation risks "would henceforth be mandatory and that such insurance would be granted by the Social Security that had been created in 1945."
-In August 1946, an Act was passed that made provision for two-day's holiday a month up to a maximum of 24 working days for young persons between the ages of 14 and 18 and for one-and-a-half days' a month up to a maximum of 18 working days for those aged between 18 and 21.
+In August 1946, an Act was passed that made provision for two days' holiday a month up to a maximum of 24 working days for young persons between the ages of 14 and 18 and for one-and-a-half days' a month up to a maximum of 18 working days for those aged between 18 and 21.
 In addition, an Act was passed on 11 October 1946 that introduced occupational medical services.

 Bidault later became foreign minister once again.
-The government held elections to the National Assembly on 29 November after which Bidault resigned.
+The government held elections for the National Assembly on 29 November after which Bidault resigned.
 His successor was Léon Blum.

-Bidault served in various French governments, first as foreign minister under Paul Ramadier and Robert Schuman.
-In April 1947 he supported Ramadier's decision to expel the Communists from his government.
-Bidault had recently been to Moscow and was disturbed by the Soviet regime; he believed an agreement with Stalin was impossible.